brunetto/cv/index.md

 `Jan 2018 - Sep 2019`

-Design, build and ship Go micro-services on AWS (mainly Lambda, SNS, SQS, DynamoDB and S3, sometime ECS).
+Design, build and ship Go micro-services on AWS (both new and legacy ones).
-Help other teams porting legacy workflows to the AWS cloud.
-Provide support the PHP/AJAX/MySQL legacy ERP monolith while migrating to the new architecture.
-Focus on the logistic side of the business both developing solutions for the packaging and shipping management and integrating external services.
-Provide solutions for the integration of production machines (e.g. printers, industrial cutters, package sorters and palletizers) into the new cloud architecture.
+Focus: packaging and shipping management, integration of external services, integration with industrial printing and shipping machines.

 **Software Developer @ Pixartprinting - a Cimpress company**